jamesreaco/sanity-backups/README.md

 | :------------------------ | :----------------------------------------------- |
 | `npm run dev`| Starts local dev servers at http://localhost:3000 (web) and http://localhost:3001 (api)

+If you have any questions or need help getting set up feel free to send me an email hello@jamesrea.co

 ## Author

 #### James Rea